World Association of Kickboxing Organizations: Styles

-Tatami Sports
+Tatami sports

 Musical form

 A musical form is a staged or imaginary fight against one or more opponents in which the performer uses techniques from Oriental Martial Arts to personally selected music.

-Point Fighting
+Point fighting

-Also known as semi-contact.
-Point fighting is a discipline where two contestants fight with the primary goal of scoring defined points and using controlled legal techniques without using full force.
+Also known as semi-contact, point fighting is a discipline where two contestants fight with the primary goal of scoring defined points.
+All strikes are controlled; full force is prohibited.